 IN THE TOWN OF KAVALA

-There is a plethora of cafes and restaurants most of which tend to concentrate around the port area.
-It is highly recommended to visit the roof gardens of one of three hotels in the center of Kavala for spectacular views of the town: Oceanis, Galaxy, and Nefeli.
+PLACES WITH VIEWS: It is highly recommended to visit the roof gardens of one of three hotels in the center of Kavala for spectacular views of the town: Oceanis, Galaxy, and Nefeli.
 One, also highly recommended, café with nice views of the city is Briki located in the old section of the town.
 The café doesn’t have its own website but you can find it on Facebook or by asking locals for directions.
 Greeks tend to be very friendly with tourists and if you ask someone of a younger age it is very likely they speak English.
-If ice-cream is what you crave Dodoni, located on the waterfront, is your best bet.

-The island of Thassos is one of the most beautiful of the Aegean islands and quite distinct in that is very green.
-One may wish to visit it for a few extra days, in addition to our day trip, either before or after the summer program.
+MORE OF THASSOS: The island of Thassos is one of the most beautiful of the Aegean islands and quite distinct in that is very green.
+The participants of the July programs may wish to visit it for a few extra days, in addition to our day trip, either before or after the summer program.